-This is one of the most beautiful multiphonic effects we have at our disposal, and despite having come across it in many pieces, I’ve been surprised that it isn’t better known.
+This is one of the most beautiful multiphonic effects we have at our disposal, and despite having come across them in many pieces, I’ve been surprised that they aren’t better known.
 I’ve given a few workshops in Denmark in the last few months, and on playing these I mostly saw expressions of surprise.

 Part of the problem is a lack of resources.
 Philip Rehfeldt’s book, which is still our standard resource for writing for clarinet, only lists five or six of these effects, whereas dozens are possible.
 Another problem is that they are for the most part quite difficult to play, though they can all be practised and learned.

 I’ll present a few examples and a good fingering chart of the dyads I’ve managed to find.
 Composers, please read through this information carefully, even when I start to give advise to performers on how to play them, because the information given there can help you to use the effect.

 * The dynamic range of these multiphonics is very limited and always very quiet.
 With most of them, as soon as I push the dynamic too far, only the top pitch will come out.
 Be very careful if using these in an ensemble context.
 Multiphonics, especially these ones, are also difficult, very difficult, to produce if the clarinetist can not hear herself, so please do be careful with these.